AdobeDocs/workfront-learn.en/help/workfront-dam/brand-connect-user/brand-connect-introduction.md

 exl-id: 444a74f4-c99e-4a68-b484-8b0245118051
 doc-type: video
 ---
-# Brand Connect: Understand Brand Connect as a user
+# Understand Brand Connect as a user

 [!UICONTROL Brand Connect] is part of [!UICONTROL Workfront DAM], a digital asset management (DAM) solution made to manage, control, and publish your marketing, creative, professional services, and other assets.
 Use [!DNL Workfront] to create asset requests and then manage the production and review of assets.
 Curate, store, and distribute completed and approved assets using [!UICONTROL Workfront DAM].
 Publish assets to [!UICONTROL Brand Connect] to make sure the right message is available to the right audience, where and how they need it.